nodeschool/madrid/firstgathering.md

 > Mentors might wear NodeSchool t-shirts so they are easier to spot.

-Mentors tended to cluster together at one end of the canteen.
+Mentors tended to cluster together at the canteen bar, despite the absence of beer.

 > Mentors should be encouraged to move around, even if nobody is asking questions.
 > People may be working quietly, but if somebody asks them directly
 > they express their issues with more liberty.

+The ratio of mentors was less than 1:10, which is suboptimal: everyone recommends 1:5 (one mentor per 5 students).
+We had no difficulty fielding questions though.
+It remains to be seen if more mentors would have encouraged more questions.

-Concentration was high all the time: at no point did we need to hush people, even though many people had come in groups.
+Concentration was high all the time: at no point did we need to request silence, even though many people had come in groups.
 There were also no disruptions worth of mention.